nursahketene/coding101/DayOne/DayOneScript.md

 Ok thats nice but I would like the image to be streched and the content to be narrow

-So first lets add a div element and put all of our content inside the div element and give it a class `content` so we can style it in the style sheet
+So first let's add a div element and put all of our content inside the div element and give it a class `content` so we can style it in the style sheet

 ```html
 <div class="content">
     <h1>Coding 101</h1>
 ```

-Next lets change the `body, html` properties
+Next let's change the `body, html` properties

 ```css
 body, html {